-Old way of thinking: I can’t afford to go on vacation this year.
+Old way of thinking: I can’t afford to go on a family vacation this year.

-New way of thinking: One of my priorities is to go on vacation this year.
+New way of thinking: One of my priorities is to go on a family vacation this year.

 Then, do the math:

-If I stop wasting $5 dollars every day on Starbucks, that’s $1,825 dollars this year that I’ll have for vacation.
+If I stop wasting $5 dollars every day on Starbucks, that’s $1,825 dollars this year that I’ll have for a family vacation.

 Old way of thinking: I don’t have time to exercise for one hour every day.

-New way of thinking: My priority this year is to read and exercise one hour each day.
+New way of thinking: My priority this year is to exercise one hour each day.

 Then, do the math:

-If I stop wasting 3 hours every day on Netflix, that’s 1 hour today I’ll have for exercise — and I can still watch Netflix!
+If I stop wasting 3 hours every day on Netflix, that’s 1 hour today I’ll have for exercise — and I still have two hours to watch Netflix!